Cannabis Cup: A Comprehensive Review of the Event

 - Tommy Chong

-The Cannabis Cup in Era of Legal Marijuana
+The Cannabis Cup in the Era of Legal Marijuana

 The abundance of regulations scared off some of the vendors that used to come to the Cannabis Cup regularly.
 In addition, the regulations restricted the consumption of marijuana during some of the Cup’s editions, especially if the event didn’t have a legal permit.
 On the bright side, the quality of the marijuana sold at festivals after the legalization is higher than ever.